This page was reviewed under our medical and editorial policy by

 How likely is the chance of your cancer recurring?
 It depends upon a few factors, including:

 Oncologists rate the development of cancer in stages.
-How staging is done varies, but the higher the number, the more the cancer has progressed.
+How staging is performed varies, but the higher the number, the more the cancer has progressed.
 Once the condition of the primary tumor and any lymph node and metastatic involvement are analyzed, an overall staging number from 1 to 4 is assigned.
 These are also often divided into substages indicated by letters.

 As an example of how staging affects recurrence rate, a large study of Swedish colon cancer patients, published in the Diseases of the Colon & Rectum journal, found that within five years after initial treatment, the recurrence rates were 5 percent for stage 1, 12 percent for stage 2, and 33 percent for stage 3.